HOURS OF OPERATION

 The Relocation Readiness Program (RRP) provides information and assistance to military personnel and their Families as they transition from one community to another.
 The Lending Hangar has roll-a-way beds, car seats, TVs, microwaves and various kitchen items available for you to borrow.
 Relocation is your one stop location for information about the Wiregrass area, including maps and phone directories.

 One of the most useful tools for the relocating Soldier or Family is the Installation Locator in Military One Source.
 Specific information is printed in a book form for any installation in the world.
-If you are arriving to Fort Rucker and considering living on the installation, contact Picerne Military Housing (PMH) at 866-662-9846 or go online: www.ruckerpicerne.com.
+If you are arriving to Fort Rucker and considering living on the installation, contact Corvias Military Living at 334-503-3644 or go online: www.rucker.corviasmilitaryliving.com

 When you are ready to leave Fort Rucker, just ask about the Military Installations Program.
 If you are going overseas, Relocation provides briefings on the following overseas assignments: Korea, Germany, Alaska and Hawaii.
 For more information about Military Installations, you can access their website here.